zoffline/zwift-offline/README.md

   * Enable Multiplayer profiles.
     * Modify the necessary files.

-* Which files to be modified you can look here:<br>
+* Which files you need to modify you can look here:<br>
   * https://github.com/zoffline/zwift-offline/blob/master/README.md

 </details>